wagdav/thewagner.net/content/2020-01-07-Essence-of-build-pipeline.markdown

 At this concept the definitions start to diverge, still there are some common
 points:

-* actions, tasks or steps build up jobs
+* Actions, tasks or steps build up jobs.
-* a job's components usually run sequentially
+* A job's components usually run sequentially.
-* a job's components usually run on the same build agent, executor or runner
+* A job's components usually run on the same build agent, executor or runner.

 The notable exceptions are:

-* in Concourse it's possible to run a job's steps
+* In Concourse it's possible to run a job's steps
  [in parallel](https://concourse-ci.org/in-parallel-step.html).
-* in Concourse and GoCD there are no locality guarantees on where the job's tasks are run
+* In Concourse and GoCD there are no locality guarantees on where the job's tasks are run.

 These job definitions are [operational][OperationalSemantics] and not [denotational][DenotationalSemantics]:  instead of defining what a job _means_